uw-dims/dims-ocd/source/currentsystem.rst

-in place to regularly log the sizes of certain database tables and the database itself, and to log the amount of time it takes to pull feeds from outside sources, to perform correlation, and to index database tables (all processes that run from cron on a scheduled basis).
+in place to regularly log the sizes of certain database tables and the database itself, and to log the amount of time it takes to pull feeds from outside sources, to perform correlation, and to index database tables (all processes that run from :term:`cron` on a scheduled basis).
 This information has only been used to answer questions at given points in time, but the intention was to perform linear regression on this data on a regular basis to estimate when resource limitations will be hit (e.g., when the disk drive is expected to be filled to